 Employees are automatically entered into the Plan immediately upon eligibility.
-Eligible employees of the Plan must be at least twenty-one years of age and completed one year of eligibility service requirement.
-Effective March 31, 2012, one year service requirement was removed.
-Employees may complete a salary reduction agreement at any time to select an alternative deferral amount or elect not to defer under the Plan.
+Eligible employees must be at least twenty-one years of age.
+Prior to the removal of our service requirements as of March 31, 2012, eligible employees must have also completed a one year service requirement.
+At any time, eligible employees may complete a salary reduction agreement selecting an alternative deferral amount or to elect not to defer under the Plan.